-We were curious to see whether these results would generalize to larger picture sizes, so we conducted a follow-up experiment with larger pictures.
-Eleven new subjects participated.
+We were curious to see whether these results would generalize to larger picture sizes, so we conducted a follow-up experiment with larger pictures and 11 new participants.
 The stimuli were the same with a few exceptions.
 Only four scenes were used: one indoor, one street, one outdoor open, and one outdoor closed.
-All pictures were CG.
+All pictures were computer-generated.
 We created pictures with three focal lengths (22, 56, and 160 mm) and printed each at four sizes ( $18 \times 12$ , $53 \times 35$ , $73 \times 49$ , and $100 \times 67$ cm).
 We dollied the camera away from the focal object as we increased the focal length in order to match the size of the object across focal lengths.
-Subjects were shown each focal length twice and each print size twice with a random selection of two of the four scenes.
+Participants were shown each focal length twice and each print size twice with a random selection of two of the four scenes.